xiangyongcao/CNN-AL-MRF/README.md

 If you use this code, pleae cite the following papers in your work.

 [1] Xiangyong Cao, Jing Yao, Zongben Xu, Deyu Meng.
 Hyperspectral Image Classification with Convolutional Neural Network and Active Learning.

-[2] H. Bi, F. Xu, Z. Wei, Y. Xue, and Z. Xu, ¡°An active deep learning approach for minimally supervised polsar image classification,¡± IEEE Transactions on Geoscience and Remote Sensing, pp. 1¨C18, 2019.
+[2] H. Bi, F. Xu, Z. Wei, Y. Xue, and Z. Xu, Â¡Â°An active deep learning approach for minimally supervised polsar image classification,Â¡Â± IEEE Transactions on Geoscience and Remote Sensing, pp. 1Â¨C18, 2019.

 ## Reproducing the results